Skip to main content

 Section 4: Employee Benefits

 CRCPL offers a competitive benefit package to employees classified as Regular full-time and Regular part-time.
-We are also able to offer a select number of benefits to part-time employees scheduled to work less than 30 hours per week, as defined below.
-Student employees that are Temporary/Seasonal or employed as part of a Practicum/Internship are not benefit eligible.
+We are also able to offer a select number of benefits to part-time employees scheduled to work less than 30 hours per week and seasonal workers, as defined below.
+Student employees who are employed as part of a Practicum/Internship are not benefit eligible.

 Definitions: